 Artificial tears help lubricate the eyes to treat dry eye.
 They can also be used to moisten contact lenses.
 They can be bought over the counter, and are normally used along with other methods of treatment.

-We have the OCuSoft artificial tear and wetting drops brand.
+At Luckey Eye Care we have the OCuSoft artificial tear and wetting drops brand.

 Xiidra® (lifitegrast ophthalmic solution) 5% is a prescription eye drop used to treat the signs and symptoms of dry eye disease. *Note: Do not use Xiidra if you are allergic to any of its ingredients.
 Seek medical care immediately if you get any symptoms of an allergic reaction.